 The Bahamas is an iconic Caribbean destination known for its up-close encounters with sharks, wrecks encrusted in colourful coral, and cool topside attractions including stunning beaches, swimming pigs, and stone grottos made famous by Hollywood.
-In fact, there’s so much to see, there’s only one way to see it all - onboard a liveaboard!
+In fact, there’s so much on offer here, there’s only one way to see it all - aboard a liveaboard!

 Whether you’re looking for a quick getaway or an extended voyage of a lifetime, liveaboard diving is the best way to explore the Bahamas.
 In this article, we’re breaking down three classic routes, so read on for everything you’ll need to find the perfect itinerary and start planning your holiday.